-Your home’s heating system is crucial during the winter season.
+Your home’s heating system repair and installation becomes crucial as you get close to the winter season.
 Not only does it maintain your desired comfort levels but it also protects you from the life threatening, freezing temperatures common in certain parts of the country.
 To ensure the safety of you and your family, it is beneficial to understand the type of heating system you have, safe operating procedures and the necessary repairs to keep it functioning properly.
 Although furnaces and boilers are by far the most common methods used to provide heat to households in the U.S., this article will touch on some other methods homeowners use to heat their residences as well.

 Forced air systems are those that use air to distribute the heat throughout the building.
 The system uses a series of ducts to carry the heated air to vents placed in individual rooms or other areas of your home.
 A thermostat activates or deactivates the system to maintain a desired, preset temperature.
 If the temperature drops below the setting, the thermostat activates the system until reaching the temperature, at which point it deactivates the system.
 The difference between most forced air delivery systems is the method used to heat the air.
 The most common types are gas or electric furnaces, heat pumps and central air conditioning systems utilizing electrical resistance heating elements.